KaspaDev/Rusty-Kaspa-Docker/README.md

 ## Health Checks

-The container includes a health check that verifies the HTTP API is responding.
+The container includes a health check that verifies the wRPC Borsh API is responding.
 You can check the health status with:

 ```bash
 docker-compose ps